 The information in the LAA can also be used by local communities which are preparing Neighbourhood Plans.

-In the meantime, you can view all sites submitted to us since 2016 using our Placemaker interactive map.
-The map shows the following:
+You can view all sites submitted to us since 2016 using our Placemaker interactive map

 Call for sites